roebius/deeplearning_keras2/README.md

 # Modified notebooks and Python files for Keras 2 and Python 3 from the fast.ai Deep Learning course
-The repository includes modified copies of the original Jupyter notebooks and Python files from the excellent (and really unique) deep learning course "Practical Deep Learning For Coders" created by [fast.ai](http://course.fast.ai).
+The repository includes modified copies of the original Jupyter notebooks and Python files from the excellent (and really unique) deep learning course "Practical Deep Learning For Coders" part 1, created by [fast.ai](http://course.fast.ai).
 The [original files](https://github.com/fastai/courses) require Keras 1 and Python 2.